-Jean Jacques Machado is one of the legends of BJJ.
-This Brazilian Jiu Jitsu black belt was considered one of Carlos Gracie Junior‘s top students in the 1980’s, a status cemented with his wins over several important grapplers of his generation, including BJJ superstar Wallid Ismail at the Copa Atlantica tournament in Brazil.
-Jean Jacques Machado continued his good form even after he moved to the United States to open his own academy, winning years later in the Abu Dhabi Combat Club (ADCC).
+Jean Jacques Machado is a legendary Brazilian Jiu-Jitsu (BJJ) competitor and instructor.
+Regarded as one of Carlos Gracie Junior‘s top students in the 1980’s, a status cemented with his wins over several important grapplers of his generation, including grappling and mixed martial arts (MMA) superstar Wallid Ismail at the Copa Atlantica tournament in Brazil.
+Jean Jacques Machado continued his good form after he moved to the United States to open his own academy, winning years later the Abu Dhabi Combat Club (ADCC).

 Full Name: Jean Jacques Machado

 - 2nd Place ADCC World Championship (2000 / 2001)

 Favorite Technique/Position: Rear naked choke & Butterfly Guard.

 Jean Jacques Machado was born on February 12, 1968, in Rio de Janeiro, Brazil.
 Born with Amniotic Band Syndrome, which left him without fingers on his left hand, Machado is related to the Gracie family from his mother’s side of the family, given that Lair (Carlos Gracie Junior’s mother) is Jean Jacques aunt.